freeradical13/freeradical13.github.io/index.md

 Reactions that don't require input energy are called [spontaneous][spontaneous reactions].

-A coefficient to the left of a substance represents the number of substances or moles of that substance in the chemical reaction.
 A chemical equation must be balanced using [stoichiometry][] because the total number of atoms of each element must be the same on both sides.
+A stoichiometric coefficient to the left of a substance represents the number of substances or moles of that substance in the chemical reaction.

-Chemical reactions may also be [reversible][reversible reaction] and go in both directions, signified by a double arrow (⇌), always tending towards reaching [chemical equilibrium][] where the rates of reactions in both directions are equal. ([Le Chatelier's principle][] asserts that the reaction tends towards equilibrium even after any changes to concentration, temperature, volume, or pressure).
+Chemical reactions may also be [reversible][reversible reaction] and go in both directions, signified by a double arrow (⇌), always tending towards reaching [chemical equilibrium][] where the rates of reactions in both directions are equal.
 For example:

 <code>HCO<sub>3</sub><sup>-</sup> + H<sup>+</sup> ⇌ H<sub>2</sub>CO<sub>3</sub></code>